-This position is located in the Adjudication Section of 10 different Passport Agencies nationwide where the incumbent serves on a rotational basis in the Regular Adjudication and Public Application Units.
-Incumbent receives and examines passport application for completeness and verification of the identity of the application and examines the evidence of citizenship submitted with the application to determine authenticity.
+This position is located in the Adjudication Section of 10 different Passport Agencies where the incumbents serve on a rotational basis in the Regular Adjudication and Public Application Units.
+Incumbents receive and examine passport applications for completeness and verification of the identity of the application and examine the evidence of citizenship submitted with the application to determine authenticity.

 • Receives and examines applications for the issuance, amendment and replacement of passports forwarded by acceptance agents or presented in person by applicants or applicants' representatives.

 • Reviews applications for completeness, affirmation of truthfulness, presence and authenticity of required entries, signatures and photographs, and fees.

 • Examines evidence of citizenship to determine authenticity and adequacy in relation to required laws, regulations and procedures for the issuance of passports, and to confirm facts as recorded on application.